SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/configurable-screens/assign-layout.md

 If you delete a layout, user groups assigned to it, will go back to the default layout.

 1. Open the Screen Designer.
-2. Select a card at the top: Company, Contact, Sale, or Project.
+2. At the top, select a screen: Company, Contact, Sale, or Project.
 3. Select a layout in the list on the left side.
 4. Click the **Used by** field.
-Your options depend on the card.
+Your options depend on the selected screen.

     * Company and contact: Select one or more user groups.
     * Sale: First select assignment method (user group or sale type), then select the specific groups or types.